Asceticism in Judaism: Fasting

 Just one fast day is commanded in the Bible - Yom Kippur.
 The Prophets had little patience with fasting. maintains that charity and deeper sense of justice, not fasting, are the expression of a will sanctified unto God.
-It is characteristic of the attitude of Judaism that this very chapter has been assigned for the Hafṭarah for Yom Kippur, the one penitential fast-day of the synagogue.
+It is characteristic of the attitude of Judaism that this very chapter has been assigned for the Haftara for Yom Kippur, the one penitential fast-day of the synagogue.

 Nevertheless, Biblical Jews resorted to fasting in times of great distress, or to commemorate historical tragedies.
-In the Talmudic era, communal fasts were regularly obserrved in times of collective hardship such as famine, drought and war.
+In the Talmudic era, communal fasts were regularly observed in times of collective hardship such as famine, drought and war.

 Four annual fast days were established in commemoration of the destruction of the Temple in Jerusalem; it was stated that one who would not share in the distress would have no part in the consolation of the people.
 The one additional communal fast day which survived to modern times (the Fast of Esther) may not be an expression of asceticism or mourning: it may follow the pattern of ancient fasts which are simply preparation for eating the sacrificial or festive meal on the following evening.
 Similarly, the rabbis decreed not to eat a meal late on Friday afternoon, in order to better enjoy the Shabbat evening meal, and perhaps this also underlies the report that some pious rabbis fasted every Friday (in preparation for the Sabbath).

 In addition to these required fasts, in the post-Talmudic period a number of fasts became customary in certain pious circles, either as opportunities for penance (e.g. Yom Kippur Katan and Shovavim) or to commemorate negative historical events.

 Attitudes varied towards individual fasting.
 Individual fasting as a form of repentance for personal sins is already attested to in the Bible.
 In the Talmud, some rabbis are mentioned as frequent fasters.
 Rabbi Zeira was perhaps the most prominent of these, but his general attitude was not ascetic.
-He fasted for set periods with particular goals in mind: that he might forget his Babylonian method of teaching before emigrating to Palestine, and that hell-fire might later have no power over him.
-Mar, the son of Rabina, fasted throughout the whole year with the exception of the holy days and the eve of Yom Kippur.
+He fasted for set periods with particular goals in mind: that he might forget his Babylonian method of teaching before emigrating to Eretz Yisrael, and that hell-fire might later have no power over him.
+Mar, the son of Ravina II, fasted throughout the whole year with the exception of the holy days and the eve of Yom Kippur.

 Other rabbis made a point of discouraging individual fasting.
-According to Samuel, an individual who chose to fast was called a sinner, based on the example of the Nazirite who was required to bring a sin-offering.
-Rabbi Yossi prohibited an individual from fasting.
+According to Samuel of Nehardea, an individual who chose to fast was called a sinner, based on the example of the Nazirite who was required to bring a sin-offering.
+Jose ben Halafta prohibited an individual from fasting.